Oleham/simplevp/README.md

 # simpleVP

-Work in progress, the Go remake of my original program simpleVP written in Python.

-When finished, this should allow for simple downloading and uploading of tasks from the XTRF vendor portal.
+Tool for displaying and downloading tasks from multiple XTRF installations.

+Features:

+* simple graphical user interface

+* ability to store multiple XTRF clients

+* display all current XTRF jobs in one single list

+* download all work files for each XTRF job into a user defined directory.

+Not yet implemented:

+* uploading files to XTRF

+* changing dates

-Written in Go using Fyne for the gui and GORM for database handling.
+Written in Go using [Fyne](https://fyne.io/) for the gui and [GORM](https://gorm.io/) as ORM.